potasz/adventofcode2017/README.md

 # adventofcode2017
-Puzzle solution of http://adventofcode.com/2017 in Kotlin
+Puzzle solutions of http://adventofcode.com/2017 in Kotlin